 "We're both in broadcasting, if you're going be telling something as though it's true, you better be sure it's true," Attenborough said to Cooper.
 "So I didn't say anything much about the world being in ecological peril until I was absolutely sure that what I was talking about was correct."

 Attenborough no longer minces words nor leaves his viewers wondering where he stands on the issue of climate change.
-In the new film, he laments Earth's decline and states emphatically, "Our planet is headed for disaster."
+In the film, he laments Earth's decline and states emphatically, "Our planet is headed for disaster."

 Despite his stark warning about the planet's peril, Attenborough told Cooper it is not too late to salvage it, if countries work together and societies alter their behavior.
 The nonagenarian remains hopeful for the future.